 tolerant of flooding.
 Pond apple root stock imported for grafting has

 escaped and become perhaps the worst invasive pest plant in northern Australia.

 Meanwhile they're trying to restore pond apple habitat in Florida.

-grown, most soursop is processed into ice cream, sherbets and beverages.
-I
+Most soursop is processed into ice cream, sherbets and beverages.
+The

 The Sugar Apple is the most widely grown Annona species.
 It's origin is

 uncertain but possibly around the Caribbean basin.
 It was carried